Hurricane Beryl - The Katy News

-- There is still time for Texans affected by Hurricane Beryl to apply for FEMA assistance before the Oct.
-10 deadline.
-The deadline to apply for a Small Business Administration (SBA) Disaster loan is also Oct.
+- There is still time for Texans affected by Hurricane Beryl to apply for FEMA assistance before the deadline this Thursday, Oct.
+10. The deadline to apply for a Small Business Administration (SBA) Disaster loan is also Oct.
 10.

-- This week one Disaster Recovery Center, at Sunnyside Health & Multi-Service Center, in Harris County closed permanently (COB Monday, Sept.
-30).
+- Eight (8) Disaster Recovery Centers are scheduled to close permanently this week in Brazoria, Jasper, Fort Bend and Harris Counties.

 - Homeowners and renters in Austin, Bowie, Brazoria, Chambers, Fort Bend, Galveston, Harris, Jackson, Jasper, Jefferson, Liberty, Matagorda, Montgomery, Nacogdoches, Orange, Polk, San Jacinto, Shelby, Trinity, Walker, Waller, and Wharton counties can apply for FEMA assistance for uninsured losses caused by Hurricane Beryl.